-In short, Gerstner says azelaic acid is a dicarboxylic acid that helps exfoliate the skin and is synthesized by yeast naturally—but it can be derived from a number of places.
-"Azelaic acid is produced naturally on your own skin by your own yeast, but you can also make it in a laboratory, and it can come from grains and cereals," Fusco says.
-In addition to being comedolytic (meaning it prevents comedones) and working to exfoliate deep within the pores, Fusco says azelaic acid is also keratolytic (decreases keratin), anti-inflammatory, and has antioxidant properties.
+In short, Gerstner says azelaic acid is a dicarboxylic acid that helps exfoliate the skin and is synthesized by yeast naturally—but it can be derived from several places.
+"Azelaic acid is produced naturally on your skin by yeast, but you can also make it in a laboratory, and it can come from grains and cereals," Fusco says.
+In addition to being comedolytic (meaning it prevents comedones - blackheads) and working to exfoliate deep within the pores, Fusco says azelaic acid is also keratolytic (breaks down excess keratin), anti-inflammatory, and has antioxidant properties.
 Like we said, it's an overachiever.

-Though Fusco and Gerstner recommend a prescription form of azelaic acid to their patients (either Finacea or Azelex) in a strength of 15% to 20% respectively, it's also available over the counter in a lower strength of 10% or less.
+Though Fusco and Gerstner recommend a prescription form of azelaic acid to their patients (either Finacea or Azelex) in a strength of 15 percent to 20 percent respectively, it's also available over the counter in a lower strength of 10 percent or less.
 Azelaic acid can be found in leave-on topical treatments and comes in gel, foam, and cream forms, which are designed to be used on different areas of the body.
 For instance, the foam version is better suited to cover a larger area like the back than a small cream or gel would be.

 Benefits of Azelaic Acid for Skin

-- Exfoliates gently: It goes deep within the pores and removes dead skin cells that cause dull skin tone and clogged pores.
+- Gently exfoliates: It goes deep within the pores and removes dead skin cells that cause dull skin tone and clogged pores.

-- Reduces inflammation: It soothes irritation and helps to improve red bumps caused by inflammation.
+- Reduces inflammation: Azelaic acid soothes irritation and helps to improve red bumps caused by inflammation.

-- Evens skin tone: It inhibits tyrosinase, which is an enzyme that leads to pigmentation.
-It's effective on post-inflammatory hyperpigmentation from acne breakouts and can possibly have an effect on melasma as well.
+- Evens skin tone: It inhibits tyrosinase, which is an enzyme that leads to hyperpigmentation.
+It's effective on post-inflammatory hyperpigmentation from acne breakouts and can affect melasma as well.

 - Is safe for pregnant women: Fusco says azelaic acid is one of the few treatment options for acne, rosacea, clogged pores, or pigmentation that is generally safe for pregnant women.

-- Could be helpful with alopecia: "There have been some reports suggesting that it could be helpful in treating alopecia or hair loss," Fusco says.
+- Could be helpful with alopecia: "There have been some reports suggesting that it could help treat alopecia or hair loss," Fusco says.
 "Some doctors are having pharmacists incorporate it into their hair products because it might help to grow hair."